Ethorbit/nzc-docker/README.md

 `make cmd "down"`

 ## Local Testing
-In .env set DEVELOPING to 1
+* In .env set DEVELOPING to 1

-In your host's /etc/hosts, add:
-* `127.0.0.1 chronicles.local`
-* `127.0.0.1 site.chronicles.local`
-* `127.0.0.1 fastdl.chronicles.local`
-* `127.0.0.1 search.chronicles.local`

-In .env set DOMAIN_NAME to "chronicles.local"
+* In .env set DOMAIN_NAME to "chronicles.local"
+* In your host, either add `address=/chronicles.local/127.0.0.1` inside /etc/dnsmasq.conf OR add an /etc/hosts entry `127.0.0.1 chronicles.local` as well as each subdomain

-After bringing the containers up, restart your browser and then inside set the mkcert certificate to be trusted.
+* After bringing the containers up, restart your browser and then inside set the mkcert certificate to be trusted